muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NURUL'IZZATI BINTI MOHAMMAD ZAKI/README.md

 This demonstrates that the API can handle **concurrent users effectively**, maintaining consistent performance even as load increases.
 **Artillery** proved to be a reliable and user-friendly tool for simulating realistic load conditions and capturing detailed performance data.

-With a **structured test plan**, **gradual load scaling**, and **proper monitoring**, meaningful insights into API behavior can be achieved — helping developers better understand system performance under pressure.
+With a **structured test plan**, **gradual load scaling**, and **proper monitoring**, meaningful insights into API behavior can be achieved which helping developers better understand system performance under pressure.

 ---